publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch37/m__us_usc_t50_s1902.md

                 (i) are United States citizens to enable such students to pursue education as part of a graduate degree program of a United States institution of higher education in the disciplines of foreign languages, area studies, counterproliferation studies, and other international fields relating to the national security interests of the United States that are critical areas of those disciplines (as determined under [section 1903(d)(4)(B) of this title][/us/usc/t50/s1903/d/4/B]) and in which deficiencies exist (as identified in the assessments undertaken pursuant to [section 1906(d) of this title][/us/usc/t50/s1906/d]); and

-                (ii) pursuant to subsection (b)(2)(B) of this section, enter into an agreement to work in a national security position or work in the field of education in the area of study for which the fellowship was awarded;
+                (ii) pursuant to subsection (b)(2)(B), enter into an agreement to work in a national security position or work in the field of education in the area of study for which the fellowship was awarded;

             (C) awarding grants to institutions of higher education to enable such institutions to establish, operate, or improve programs in foreign languages, area studies, counterproliferation studies, and other international fields that are critical areas of those disciplines (as determined under [section 1903(d)(4)(C) of this title][/us/usc/t50/s1903/d/4/C]);

-            (D) awarding grants to institutions of higher education to carry out activities under the National Flagship Language Initiative (described in subsection (i) of this section); and
+            (D) awarding grants to institutions of higher education to carry out activities under the National Flagship Language Initiative (described in subsection (i)); and

             (E)